kascez/ada-datastory/README.md

 Some people **doubt** the scientific consensus around climate change.
 It could be about the reality of warming, about the fact it is caused by humans, or about its effect on nature and humanity.
 Those persons have, of course, a high tendency not to take decisions in favor of reducing our greenhouse gas emissions.
 We wanted to know what were the age categories and the political parties that deny the most climate change in the media the five last years.

 To train a machine-learning algorithm to detect the quotes about global warming denial, we labeled manually around 1000 randomly chosen quotes from the dataset.
 On 962 citations, only 23 were labeled positively as climate change denial.
-Because of this small number, we decided to add 38 climate skepticism quotes from another dataset.
+Because of this small number, we decided to add 38 climate skepticism quotes from another dataset [4].
 That brought our labeled set to exactly 1000 quotes.

 To be able to train algorithms on the quotations, we tokenized them, removed the stop words, transformed them in term frequency-inverse document frequency (TF-IDF) matrix, and kept the 20 top "concepts" using singular value decomposition.
 We split the data between a train and a test set, and we trained multiple times several machine learning algorithms to see which one had the best results.
 We tried logistic regression, a random forest classifier, a K-nearest-neighbor classifier, and a linear neural network.
 Our results were not very good.
 The models we tried had some difficulties finding the climate change denial quotes.
 They missed a lot of them (poor recall).
 However, the precision was not so bad (between 0.5 and 1 depending on the model).
 To have better results, more quotes should have been labeled but we did not have the time to do it.
 To be able to compare climate change denial between two categories of population, precision is the most important because it is better to know that true climate skeptical quotes have been selected even if some have been missed.
 Because of that, we decided to keep the logistic regression model that had the most consistent high precision in our runs.
 Finally, we labeled automatically all the quotes of our dataset with this model.